Skip to main content

 When Does It Make Sense to Hire a CFO?

 If you feel like your grasp of finance isn't strong enough to take on the CFO title for yourself, that's okay.
-It's better to admit your weaknesses and build a team around you than try to fit a square peg in a round hole.
-When it comes to choosing when to hire a CFO, sooner is usually better.
+It's better to admit your weaknesses and build a finance and/or accounting team around you than try to fit a square peg in a round hole.

-All companies have one thing in common — they need to make money to stay in business.
+All companies have one thing in common — they need to make (and properly manage) money to stay in business.
 Strategic financial planning and data-driven reporting lie at the heart of every successful business, and hiring a CFO is a surefire way to make sure your startup hits the ground running.

 CFO vs. Controller: What’s the Difference?

 The CFO is at the top of the finance department's structural hierarchy.
-While the former needs to be zoomed out to see the bigger picture to understand how to refine and improve, the latter is concerned with optimizing the company's day-to-day operations.
+While the former needs to be zoomed out to see the bigger picture to understand how to refine and improve, the latter is concerned with accounting functions and optimizing the company's day-to-day operations.

 In smaller organizations, financial controllers tend to wear two hats and might manage a small team of accountants and clerks.
 However, it's prudent for larger operations to hire accounting managers to manage staff and leave controllers to focus on budgets, forecasts, and other critical reports.